MicrosoftDocs/security/security-docs/operations/incident-response-playbook-password-spray.md

 <a name='understanding-azure-ad-and-mfa-reporting'></a>
 ### Understanding Microsoft Entra ID and MFA reporting

-It's important that you understand the logs that you are seeing to be able to determine compromise.
-Here are quick guides to understanding Microsoft Entra Sign-Ins and MFA reporting:
+It's important that you understand the logs that you're seeing to be able to determine compromise.
+Here are quick guides to understanding Microsoft Entra sign-ins and MFA reporting:

 - [MFA reporting](</azure/active-directory/authentication/howto-mfa-reporting>)
 - [Understanding Sign Ins](/azure/active-directory/reports-monitoring/concept-sign-ins)

 ### Incident triggers

 An incident trigger is an event or a series of events that causes predefined alert to trigger.
-An example is the number of bad password attempts has gone above your predefined threshold.
+An example is the number of bad password attempts above your predefined threshold.
 Here are further examples of triggers that can be alerted in password spray attacks and where these alerts are surfaced.
 Incident triggers include:

 - Users
 - IP